richClubb/adventofcode/2023/day05/Languages.md

 I tried to set up devcontainers for the project so that it's easier to manage dependencies.

 ### Project organisation

-I've tried to develop these examples with a heavy TDD approach with high levels of unit test coverage.
+I've tried to develop these examples with a heavy TDD approach with high levels of unit test coverage, each 'module' is it's own folder in the `src` tree and this contains all the associated source and includes (where appropriate) as well as the test code for each module.

-I've organised the projects into foldes that contain each module.
+I've organised the projects into folders that contain each module, this way each part is logically separated from each other.
+It does make the CMake files a little more frustrating as there are more lines to add in the include directives, but again there are ways to arrange this logically in the CMake to make maintenance easier and more visible.

 ```
 src/